MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/xib.md

 This code attaches to the action that you created in Xcode and Interface Builder and will be called any time the user clicks the button.

 Some UI elements automatically have built in actions, for example, items in the default Menu Bar such as the **Open...** menu item (`openDocument:`).
-In the **Solution Pad**, double-click the `AppDelegate.CS` file to open it for editing and add the following code below the `DidFinishLaunching` method:
+In the **Solution Pad**, double-click the **AppDelegate.cs** file to open it for editing and add the following code below the `DidFinishLaunching` method:

 ```csharp
 [Export ("openDocument:")]